PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 * validation set accuracy of: 99.1%
 * test set accuracy of: 97.4%

+  Actually while testing I got at some point Validation Accuracy 99.3% and Test Accuracy 97.8%.
+But what I am submitting here corresponds to the resuls summarized above.

-I have used an iterative approach starting with the LeNet architecture provided by the class as a starting point.
+**I have used an iterative approach starting with the LeNet architecture provided by the Udacity class as a starting point.
 The validation accuracy was 89%.
-So I managed to improve up to and above 99%.
+So I managed to improve up to and above 99%.**

-I have described my different iterations and trials in the previous sections but maybe to summarize the key points and improvements I got:
+**I have described my different iterations and trials in the previous sections but here is the summary of the key points leading to improvements compared to LeNet baseline:**
 * use different weights initializations: lower the sigma value.
 * use dropouts: for regularization
 * use more convolutional filters: for better discrimination capabilities.
 It improves translational invariance which is important when trying to detect an object in an image.